-The "(Home Care Worker Grade 1)" represents that the most logical classification for the Home Care Employee Level One, pay point 1C, under the Charitable Sector Aged and Disability Care Services (State) NAPSA is the Home Care Worker Grade One.
+The "(Home Care Worker Grade 1)" represents that the most logical classification for the Home Care Employee Level One, pay point 10, under the Charitable Sector Aged and Disability Care Services (State) NAPSA is the Home Care Worker Grade One.

-C.1.1 A person appointed to this position will have less than 12 months' experience in the industry.

-An employee in this level performs broad tasks involving the utilisation of a rage of basic skills in the provision of domestic assistance and support and is responsible for the quality of their work.
+· . . . . ante qui est. Autor galego d 5.1.1 C.1 Home Care Employee Level 1 ji a sija s \\\.
+A position in this level has the following characteristics: A person appointed to this position will have less than 12 months' experience in the industry.
+An employee in this level performs broad tasks involving the utilisation of a rage of basic skills • in the provision of domestic assistance and support and is responsible for the quality of their work.
 Work activities are routine and clearly defined.
-The tasks to be performed may involve the use of a limited range of techniques and methods within a specified range of work.
-An employee may resolve minor problems that relate to immediate work tasks.
+The tasks to be performed may involve the use ٠ of a limited range of techniques and methods within a specified range of work.
+An employee may resolve minor problems that relate to immediate work tasks,

-Indicative but not exclusive tasks include: the undertaking of semi-skilled work, including cleaning, vacuuming, dusting, washing and ironing, shopping, sweeping paths, minor maintenance jobs, preparation and cooking of meals, defrosting refrigerators, emptying and cleaning of commodes, banking and account payment, organising appointments, assistance with care of pets, and care of indoor and outdoor pot plants.

-Positions in this level may require basic oral communication skills and where appropriate written skills, with clients, members of the public and other employees.

-An employee in this level will have commenced on-the-job training which may include an induction course.
+- Indicative but not exclusive tasks include: the undertaking of semi-skilled work, including cleaning, vacuuming, dusting, washing and ironing, shopping, sweeping paths, minor maintenance jobs, preparation and cooking of meals, defrosting refrigerators, emptying and cleaning of commodes, banking and account payment, organising appointments, assistance with care of pets, and care of indoor and outdoor pot plants. - Positions in this level may require basic oral communication skills and where appropriate written skills, with clients, members of the public and other employees. - An employee in this level will have commenced on-the-job training which may include an induction course.

+A position in this level has the following characteristics:

-An employee in this level performs broad tasks involving the utilisation of a range of developed skills in the provision of domestic assistance and support.
+- An employee in this level performs broad tasks involving the utilisation of a range of developed skills in the provision of domestic assistance and support.
 Work performed falls within general guidelines but with scope to exercise discretion in the application of established practices and procedures.
-May assist others in the supervision of work of the same or lower level and is responsible for assuring the quality of work performed.

-In these positions, the nature of the work is clearly defined with established procedures well understood or clearly documented.
-Employees in this level are called upon to use some originality in approach with solutions usually attributable to application of previously encountered procedures and practices.

-Indicative but not exclusive tasks include: the provision of personal care, supervising daily hygiene, laying out clothes and assisting in dressing, make beds, tidy rooms, preparation and cooking of meals and assistance with meals, dry cleaning, perform gardening duties, undertake basic repairs, clean, fitting and removal of aids and appliances, monitoring medications, fitting and changing of catheters, assistance with communication, accompanying clients on outings, domestics assistance and organising appointments.

-Positions in this level require oral communication skills and where appropriate written skills, with clients, members of the public and other employees.

-As a minimum an employee in this level will have satisfactorily completed the requirements of level 1 or equivalent.
+May assist others in the supervision of work of the same or lower level and is responsible for assuring the quality of work performed. - In these positions, the nature of the work is clearly defined with established procedures well understood or clearly documented.
+Employees in this level are called upon to use some originality in approach with solutions usually attributable to application of previously encountered procedures and practices. - Indicative but not exclusive tasks include: the provision of personal care, supervising daily hygiene, laying out clothes and assisting in dressing, make beds, tidy rooms, preparation and cooking of meals and assistance with meals, dry cleaning, perform gardening duties, undertake basic repairs, clean, fitting and removal of aids and appliances, monitoring medications, fitting and changing of catheters, assistance with communication, accompanying clients on outings, domestics assistance and organising appointments. - Positions in this level require oral communication skills and where appropriate written skills, with clients, members of the public and other employees. - As a minimum an employee in this level will have satisfactorily completed the requirements of level 1 or equivalent.
 Indicative but not exclusive of the qualifications required in this level include Home Care Certificate or equivalent; or relevant experience/on-the-job training commensurate with the requirements of work in this level.

+A position in this level has the following characteristics: